FoxxMD/context-mod/docs/components/README.md

         - isMod: false
 ```

-Runs may also have these filter behavior defaults specified at the [subreddit](#filter-defaults-using-subreddit) or operator level.
+Runs may also have these filter behavior defaults specified at the [subreddit or bot level](#filter-defaults).

 # Checks